USS Duncan (FFG-10): 1992 Sitka port visit

 Duncan participated in Sitka, Alaska's 125th anniversary Alaska Day celebration, 18 October 1992.
 The port visit became notorious following allegations of sexual misconduct with minors by crew members and the event's relative proximity to the Tailhook scandal and subsequent investigation.
 After Duncan was decommissioned, the story re-appeared in national media in 1996, following investigative reporting by the Dayton Daily News' Russell Carollo, due to complaints that the Navy didn't adequately punish the sailors involved.
 A grand jury in Sitka indicted two Duncan sailors on sexual assault charges, but the cases were dismissed in January 1997 due to prosecutorial delay and the Judge's determination that the two had already been tried by the Navy.
-A 22-year-old Ensign had faced court martial, but pleaded down to a letter of reprimand.
+A 22-year-old Ensign had faced court martial but pleaded down to a letter of reprimand.
 Later, he also received an other than honorable discharge.
 The second sailor, a 23-year-old enlisted man, also faced court martial, but his charges were dropped by the court's presiding officer.

 Decommissioning

-Duncan was decommissioned on 17 December 1994 and stricken on 5 January 1998, Duncan was sold to Turkey on 5 April 1999 for use as a parts hulk.
+Duncan was decommissioned on 17 December 1994 & stricken on 5 January 1998, then Duncan was sold to Turkey on 5 April 1999 for use as a parts hulk.
 She was the first Perry-class frigate to be decommissioned, in commission for just 14.6 years.
-At the time, the Soviet Union had recently collapsed and Duncan was one of the oldest, unmodified, short hulled frigates in the fleet.
+At the time, the Soviet Union had recently collapsed, and Duncan was one of the oldest, unmodified, short hulled frigates in the fleet.
 She lacked some of the options others in her class had been modified with.
-For example, as a short hull ship, she did not have SH-60 Seahawk capability and a RAST to haul down the helicopter and transport it into the hangar.
+For example, as a short hull ship, she did not have SH-60 Seahawk capability or a RAST to haul down the helicopter & transport it into the hangar.
 She also lacked a towed array sonar (TACTAS) and the MK-92 COherent Receiver Transmitter (CORT) modification.
 On 4 October 2017, ex-Duncan was scuttled by the submarine TCG Sakarya on the Black Sea.